-This article originally appeared in The Cape Times, 9 August 2016
+This article was originally written for The Cape Times

 By Lisa Isaacs and Nicolette Dirk

 South Africa remains a deeply patriarchal society, with one of the highest rates of violence against women in the world.

 Women earn less in the workplace and are far less likely to be in management positions.

 As the country pays homage today to the 20 000 women who took to the streets in 1956 in protest against the pass law, statistics show that women are still not on equal footing with their male counterparts.

 On average, three women a day are killed by intimate partners.

 South African women also earn 15 percent less than their male counterparts, according to a 2015 study by the South African Board for People Practices.